smoothmvexlax2/Django_sample/README.md

 # Django_sample
-A Sample of the django web application I have been building.
+A sample of the django web application I have been building.